mananahmed/chapatimystery/_posts/2019-12-31-Australianama-RT.md

 That Uddin is the only reviewer to identify that the reclamation and reanimation of these subjugated knowledges comprises a feminist project made me realise that this is not something I state all that explicitly in *Australianama*---it was almost too obvious a point to make for a project that emerged in dialogue with feminist scholars working in the interlocking fields of Australian history, Aboriginal history and British imperial history.
 As Taymia Zaman writes, the stories told in the process of reclaiming the *Kasasol Ambia* can be traced to an "inner library" of knowledge "that is passed and transmitted, often by women across geographies and generations."
 With this interior, subjugated, effeminised realm housing modes of knowledge that I argue should and can be harnessed for social justice purposes, Najnin Islam highlights that animating these logics comprises my critique of "claims to ‘truth’ and universality" in Enlightenment epistemes.

 II.
-Performing Texts; Cultivating Intergenerational Selves
+Performing Texts: Cultivating Intergenerational Selves

 When I first travelled to Broken Hill, the *Kasasol Ambia* in that little red mosque issued an invitation to perform the stories it contained.
 It was after all a book penned for the purposes of being recited to an audience.
 With the benefit of hindsight it is clear that researching and writing *Australianama* comprised one particular performance of the motifs and interpretive strategies of the *Kasasol Ambia*.
 Reading Zaman and McKinnon’s responses to *Australianama*, it was a joyous realisation that their texts too can be read as performances of sorts.
 Perhaps, just perhaps, *Australianama* too is issuing audiences with an invitation to perform its methods?